Smoke221/E-Commerce-API-Backend/README.md

 📘 **API Documentation**: Dive deeper into the API functionalities by exploring our detailed [Swagger Documentation](https://e-commerce-api-with-node-js.onrender.com/api-docs/).

+**Rate Limiting**: This API has rate limiting implemented to prevent abuse and ensure server stability.
+Please see the [Rate Limiting Section](#7-rate-limiting) for details on rate limits.

 ## Table of Contents

 1. [Introduction](#1-introduction)